 The vibes you create when your parents walk through the door can help or hinder the future relationship with them.
 When I think about setting up for a conference, I like to focus on creating a relaxing, stress free environment.
 I make sure the room is very clean, things are organized, and it feels cozy inside.
 Tons of student work should be displayed to show off all the fun learning we’ve done during our time together.
 You want parents to feel proud of their child when they walk into the room, as well as at ease.
 I might have low calming music playing, sprayed a fresh linen aroma, and placed out some sort of individually wrapped snack and some water.
 I want to make it feel good to be there.

 Another big tip for the conference is to make sure I’m sitting next to parents, rather than across from them behind a desk.
 This creates a much more connected feeling and shows that you are there to work with them.
 I also remind myself to be mindful of my non verbal communication, as we know that can come off the wrong way at times.
 Just remember to stay positive, know that you’re there to work together, and make them feel just as welcomed in the class as the students!
+Welcome families with supportive resources like a special gift and writing a sweet note for their child.
+Check out some of the great things below!

 Make Space for Their Thoughts